zoeestberg/MicroManageMe/README.md

 5. Import the yml file as the working environment in powershell, activate the environment.

-6. Run the MicroManageMe.py script with the arguments "-c 'config filename'" and "-s 'course schedule filename'" (remove double quotation marks and use actual file   names).
+6. Run the MicroManageMe.py script with the arguments `-c 'config filename'` and `-s 'course schedule filename'`.

 This is an example screenshot of what should be input into your Powershell to functionally use the script.
 ![Powershell Example Setup](https://github.com/zoeestberg/MicroManageMe/blob/main/Powershell%20Example%20Setup.PNG)